Worcestershire VTC The WW1 Home Guard

 The character of the organisation changed significantly from Autumn 1916 when it became a standard condition that men given conditional exemption from military service had to join their local VTC.
 Tensions developed as many were unwilling recruits and had to be reminded that their exemption was conditional upon them attending the regular drills and training sessions.
 At this stage there was a large influx of market gardeners from the Vale of Evesham who, along with bakers from Droitwich, claimed that they were already having to work up to 90 hours per week and resented further demands on their time.
 At the same time, the VTCs were increasingly asked to undertake more and more duties.

 The initial purpose of the VTC was to provide initial training for prospective members of the armed forces and to train others against the possibility of invasion.
 The government emphasised that this was a 'training' organisation and would only be recognised as a combat force if invasion occurred (when they would be paid as members of the fighting services).
 With marked similarity to the situation in the Second World War, the volunteers, however, wanted to take a more active role in the war effort.
 The government seemed to make this as difficult as possible and initially the men had to buy their own uniforms and weapons.
 Nonetheless, as pressures on manpower increased, VTCs began to take on duties previously undertaken by the army.
 In Worcestershire they not only guarded railways and munitions factories.
 In utmost secrecy, for over two years men of the Worcestershire Volunteer Regiment manned anti-aircraft guns on the southern approaches to Birmingham, in order to guard against Zeppelin attacks.
 In 1917 the resistance of the government broke and they began to be equipped with khaki uniforms and with rifles.
-The latter were commonly P14 rifles although the Worcester battalion had a number of Ross rifles.
-In 1918 a special services company took up positions on the East Coast as part of a cyclist battalion.
+The latter were commonly Pattern of 1914 (now commonly abbreviated as P14) rifles although the Worcester battalion had a number of Ross rifles.
+In 1918 a special services company took up positions on the East Coast as part of a cyclist battalion and was issued with SMLE rifles.
 This was the final impetus to giving them the status of volunteer battalions of their county regiment.

 For the government, the local volunteer status of the men remained an issue throughout the war.
 The Royal Defence Corps was formed in March 1916 and local newspapers carried adverts for recruitment from from August 1916 (although the formation of the RDC is mistakenly given in many internet sources as August 1917).
 This body was intended to perform the same duties as the Volunteer Force but with the advantage that the men (aged 41 - 60) served full-time under military discipline and could be posted anywhere in the country.
 The basis of the Volunteer Force was further eroded in April 1918 when the upper age limit for conscription was increased to 51.